QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_knowledge/index.md

 Some jobs in the blue team are:

-* **Security Architect** 👷‍♂️: plan the security of activities and systems in accordance to the business needs and requirements.
+* **Security Architect** 👷‍♂️: plan the security of activities and systems in accordance with the business needs and requirements.
-* **Security Analyst** 📝: analyse, and remediate to issues.
+* **Security Analyst** 📝: analyze and remediate issues.
 Develop security plans to keep the company safe, and implement them.
 * **Incident responder** 🧑‍🚒: handle and remediate to incidents
-* **Digital Forensics** 🔎: investigate attacks, and policies violations.
+* **Digital Forensics** 🔎: investigate attacks and policy violations.
 * **Malware Analyst**/**Reverse-engineer** 💥: analyse/detect malware, statically <small>(read the code)</small>, and dynamically <small>(see what it does)</small>.
 * **Security researcher** 🔓: research on Linux, hashing algorithms...
 </div></div>